-Computed tomography (CT) scanning, also known as computerised axial tomography (CAT) scanning, is a diagnostic imaging procedure that uses X-rays in order to present cross-sectional images ("slices") of the body.
-Cross sections are reconstructed from the measurements of attenuation coefficients of X-ray beams in the volume of the object studied.
+Computed tomography (CT) scanning, also known as computerised axial tomography (CAT) scanning, is a diagnostic imaging procedure that uses X-rays to build cross-sectional images ("slices") of the body.
+Cross-sections are reconstructed from measurements of attenuation coefficients of X-ray beams in the volume of the object studied.

-The emitter of X-rays (typically with energy levels between 20 and 150 keV), emits N photons (monochromatic) per unit of time.
-The beam passes through the layer of biological material of thickness delta x.
+The CT X-ray tube (typically with energy levels between 20 and 150 keV), emits N photons (monochromatic) per unit of time.
+The emitted X-rays form a beam which passes through the layer of biological material of thickness delta x.
 A detector placed at the exit of the sample, measures N + deltaN photons, delta N smaller than 0.
-So, the X-rays interacted with the object and the beam have been attenuated.
+Attenuation values of the X-ray beam are recorded and data used to build a 3D representation of the scanned object/tissue.

 In the particular case of the CT, the emitter of X-rays rotates around the patient and the detector, placed in diametrically opposite side, picks up the image of a body section (beam and detector move in synchrony).